Greatest Hits Radio South West

-Greatest Hits Radio South West is a regional radio station serving the South West of England, West Oxfordshire and parts of southeastern Herefordshire and southern Worcestershire, as part of Bauer's Greatest Hits Radio network.
+Greatest Hits Radio South West is a regional radio station serving the South West of England as part of Bauer's Greatest Hits Radio network.

 Coverage

 The ten local stations broadcast across the South West of England to the areas of Bristol, Bath, Cornwall, Devon, Gloucestershire, Somerset, and Wiltshire.

 Stations

 On 1 September 2020 nine local radio stations in the South West of England merged: